Heuneburg

-The Heuneburg is a prehistoric hillfort by the river Danube in Hundersingen near Herbertingen, between Ulm and Sigmaringen, Baden-Württemberg, in the south of Germany, close to the modern borders with Switzerland and Austria.
-It is considered to be one of the most important early Celtic centres in Central Europe.
+The Heuneburg is a prehistoric Celtic hillfort by the river Danube in Hundersingen near Herbertingen, between Ulm and Sigmaringen, Baden-Württemberg, in the south of Germany, close to the modern borders with Switzerland and Austria.
+It is considered to be one of the most important early Celtic centres in Central Europe, particularly during the Iron Age Hallstatt culture period.
 Apart from the fortified citadel, there are extensive remains of settlements and burial areas spanning several centuries.